 Not everyone is as committed to watching football as your significant other.
 Sometimes people just like the camaraderie of sharing a Sunday afternoon or evening with friends eating some good party dips.
-Football party games help guests get to know one another better and help break awkward silences during commercial break.
+Football party games help guests get to know one another better and help break awkward silences during commercial breaks.
 Friends and family will be begging you to throw weekly football gatherings to create new memories with the people they love the most.

 Try one or all of these games at your football party, but be careful not to get in the view of the TV.
-You would not want to upset any die-hard football viewers who are at the party purely for their spot in front of their favorite team:
+You would not want to upset any die-hard football viewers who are at the party purely for their spot in front of their favorite team.

 - Challenge your guests to a football tossing contest.
 If you can play outdoors, the person who can toss a football the farthest wins.
 If it needs to be an indoor contest, use a foam football and have your guests toss it through a hula hoop or into a basket.
 The winner is the guest who can make the target the most times out of five attempts.
 A koozie decorated in favor of your best team could be a great prize idea for this contest.

 - Play football charades.
 Divide your guests into teams and give each team five word cards that you've prepared in advance.
 Everyone takes turns trying to get their team to guess the football related word that they're acting out.
 The team that guesses the most words wins.
 Use a timer to keep the game from running into the next quarter.
 This game is great for children too, they will get a kick out of seeing all the adults play make believe.
 Here are a couple of words for your game to get the ideas flowing:

 - Don't say "football" game.
 At the beginning of halftime, give your guests small paper footballs to stick onto their chests with double-sided tape.
 Tell everyone they're not allowed to say the word "football" while in conversation during halftime.
 If a guest hears someone use the word, they can take the football from the offending party.
 The person who collects the most footballs is the winner.
 Maybe this person will win an actual football to take home.